pvanlaake/CFtime/README.md

   days divided over 12 months of 30 days each.
 Year 0 exists, as well as years prior to that.

-Use of custom calendars is not supported.
-This package is also not suitable for paleo-calendars.
+Use of custom calendars is currently not supported.

-This package IS NOT intended to support the full date and time functionality of the CF Metadata Conventions.
-Instead, it facilitates use of a suite of models of climate projections that use different calendars in a consistent manner.
+This package facilitates use of a suite of models of climate projections that use different calendars in a consistent manner.
 This package is particularly useful for working with climate projection data having a daily or higher resolution, but it will work equally well on data with a lower resolution.

 Timestamps are generated using the [ISO8601 standard](https://en.wikipedia.org/wiki/ISO_8601).